 - Heat the bearings in an oil bath or with an induction heater to 185°F. - Inspect the shaft and bearing races for burrs and remove as required.
 Coat the shaft with a light lubricating oil and slide on the hot inboard bearings followed by the outboard bearings.
 The bearings should slip easily on the shaft.
 Do not press the bearings on the shaft.

-The outboard bearing arrangement is critical.
-Refer to the following drawing for the placement of the angular contact bearings.
-The inboard arrangement is not critical.
+The inboard bearing arrangement is critical.
+The external snap ring must be positioned so that it is closest to the impeller end of the shaft.
+The outboard arrangement is not critical.